gemini3d/gemini3d/docs/Readme_output.md

 # Gemini load and plot data

-The default file format for Gemini is HDF5.
-NetCDF4 file IO is [optionally available](./Readme_cmake.md).
-Raw file output (flat binary) was the original Gemini format, but does not support all features, is no longer routinely tested and not recommended.
+The file format for Gemini is HDF5.

-All of the instrutions below

 ## Default plotting